ItsKoga/AutoVox/README.md

 Make sure the bot is invited to your Discord server with the proper permissions.
 You can generate an invite link using the Discord Developer Portal.

 ### Contribution
 Feel free to contribute to the project!
 Please submit a pull request with a detailed description of the changes.
+See the [CONTRIBUTING file](https://github.com/ItsKoga/AutoVox/blob/main/CONTRIBUTING.md) for details.

 ### License
 This project is licensed under the MIT License (with modifications).
 See the [LICENSE file](https://github.com/ItsKoga/AutoVox/blob/main/LICENSE) for details.